Villejuif–Louis Aragon station: Platforms

-Villejuif - Louis Aragon has a standard configuration with 2 tracks surrounded by 2 side platforms.
-Villejuif - Louis Aragon is a standard configuration station: it has two platforms separated by the metro tracks, surmounted by a mezzanine.
+Villejuif–Louis Aragon is a standard configuration station: it has two side platforms separated by the metro tracks, surmounted by a mezzanine.
 The name of the station is written on enamelled plates.
 Lighting is provided by suspended luminous globes and neon lights on the mezzanine level.
 Small ceramic tiles of white and green colour placed vertically cover the walls and tunnel exits.
 The furniture is the Motte style, in orange.

 Other connections

 Since 16 November 2013, it has served as the northern terminus of tram line T7.

 The station is served by lines 162, 172, 180, 185, 286, and 380 of the RATP bus network, by line v7 of the Valouette bus network and, at night, by lines N15 and N22 of the Noctilien bus network.